vamsikrishnakusetty555/vamsikrishnakusetty555/README.md

 - 👋 Hi, I’m vamsi krishna.
 - 👀 I’m interested in coding and programming in python, coding challenges,Web technologies,Tech updates.
-- 🌱 I’m currently learning programming concepts and logical approaches and doing Competitive Programming.
+- 🌱 I’m currently learning DSA and logical approaches and doing Competitive Programming.
 - 💞️ I’m looking to collaborate with other Developers and  Developer Community having good feedback and high support for coders.
 - 📫 Email: vkrishnaftug@gmail.com ||   LinkedIn : https://www.linkedin.com/in/vamsikrishna-kusetty-a8495b213/
 -